Residential basement conversion, Kent

 - associated risk assessments.

 Consideration was given to managing future water ingress issues.
-A Cavity Drain Membrane System would offer a great solution.
-Timberwise opted to install a Delta Cavity Drainage System to enable their waterproofing solution to be effective.
+A Cavity Drain Membrane System was the solution recommended and the Delta Cavity Drainage System was installed.

 MS500 – is a cavity drain membrane that is suitable for waterproofing walls, floors and vaulted ceilings, above and below ground, in new construction or in existing buildings over a contaminated or damp background.
 MS20 – is a heavy gauge membrane with deep 20 mm studs.
 This is used where extra drainage capacity is required, for example on deeper structures or where a larger flow rate is required.
 Delta MS20 can also be used as a “cavity former” for numerous types of new construction.